Crio-WFH/Chrome-extensions/Fylfot/Readme.md

 > * Click on the extension icon.
 > * Click on the speak button.
 User can pause or stop the text as per the requirements.
 ## Technologies Used 🛠️
-HTML.
+1. HTML
-CSS.
+2. CSS
-JavaScript & Jquery.
+3. JavaScript & Jquery.
 ## Youtube Link 🔗
 https://youtu.be/Mh6zfeuo5WI